Graduate Certificate in Project Management

 If a student chooses to complete the master in project management, additional coursework will include: MBA 500, MBA 504, MDS 561, MBA 558, and two of the following graduate-level electives: MBA 552, MBA 553, MBA 554, MBA 555, MBA 556, MDS 534, MDS 560 and MDS 562.

-Applicants for the graduate certificate in project management must have a bachelor’s degree in business, computer science, engineering or a related field from a regionally accredited university/college.
+Applicants for the graduate certificate in project management must have a bachelor’s degree from a regionally accredited university/college.

 Those who wish to take the Project Management Professional (PMP) exam are required by the Project Management Institute (PMI) to have a minimum of three years of project management experience consisting of at least 4,500 hours spent leading and directing projects.